 13 Full Moons in 2020

-The first full Moon of 2020 howls onto the scene with January’s Wolf Moon on January 10th.
+The first full Moon of 2020 howled onto the scene with January’s Wolf Moon on January 10th.
 And usually, we have one for each month, making the total 12 for the year.
 But on occasion, some months will have two full Moons.
-This is the case for October 2020: we’ll have a full Moon on Thursday, October 1st and again on Saturday, October 31st—a Halloween full Moon—which is not only rare in and of itself, but it will also be considered a “Blue Moon” because it’s the second full Moon of the same month.
+This is the case for October 2020: we’ll have a full Moon on Thursday, October 1st, which will be the Harvest Moon, and again on Saturday, October 31st—a Halloween full Hunter’s Moon in all time zones (the Moon turns full at 10:49 a.m.
+EDT), making this a super fun rare treat.

 When you look at the full Moon on Halloween night, it won’t appear blue in color but you’ll be looking at something pretty uncommon.
-A full Moon on Halloween only occurs roughly once every 19 years (known as a Metonic cycle).
-If the full Moons are calculated using Greenwich Mean Time, that translates to approximately 3-4 times per century.
-So maybe the phrase “once in a Blue Moon” really belongs to a full Moon on Halloween!
+A full Moon on Halloween occurs roughly once every 19 years—a pattern known as the Metonic Cycle.

 For a Supermoon to occur, we can thank the shape of the Moon’s orbit, which is not a perfect circle, but an oval shape.
 That means when the Moon orbits the Earth each month, it reaches a point that’s farthest from the Earth, called apogee, and a point where it swings closest to Earth, called perigee.

 According to how most people define a Supermoon, it occurs when the Moon is at least 90% of the way to its perigee position at the same time it is in its “full” phase.

 Based on this definition, we experienced two Supermoons this year: